 5. Put Your Toddler down

-Once your little one is showing signs of sleepiness like yawning, rubbing their eyes, or curling their fists, it’s time for bed.
+Once your little one shows signs of sleepiness, like yawning, rubbing their eyes, or curling their fists, it’s time for bed.
 This can be tricky, and your toddler can begin to cry once you put them down.
 On the bright side, this is probably because you’re not holding them anymore.

 By this time, you’ve probably soothed away the major stress that was bothering them, and a little shushing should get them settled.
 If they continue crying, perhaps more cradling and holding is necessary.
 You could pick them up again or curl up next to them in bed.